Luis Madrigal

-Luis Guillermo Madrigal Gutiérrez (born 10 February 1993) is a Mexican professional footballer who plays as a forward.
+Luis Guillermo Madrigal Gutiérrez (born 10 February 1993) is a Mexican professional footballer who plays as a forward for Primera B club San Luis de Quillota.

 Club career

 Monterrey

 He made his senior team debut on October 7, 2011, as a substitute in a match against Estudiantes Tecos in a 3 - 2 win of Monterrey.

 Alebrijes de Oaxaca

 On 8 June 2017, Madrigal was signed by Oaxaca.

 Madrigal was the top-scorer of the Apertura 2017 Ascenso MX season with 12 goals.

+San Luis de Quillota

+On 21 December 2025, Madrigal and his fellow countryman Gael Acosta joined Chilean club San Luis de Quillota under his former fellow in Monterrey, Humberto Suazo.